 - A reasonable, flexible and scalable national standard for data protection.
 Specifically, when establishing compliance obligations, this standard must consider the needs and available resources of small businesses as well as large firms and the sensitivity of the data in question.

 - A clear assignment of financial and legal liability to the entity that actually suffered the breach, particularly in the case of third-party breaches.

 - A requirement that third-party service providers must notify their customers of any breach and allow them to notify the consumer of the breach if they so choose.

-NMHC/NAA stand ready to work with Congress to create a federal data standard that recognizes the unique nature and needs of the rental housing industry while ensuring the data that our members collect, use and maintain is secure.
+NMHC and NAA stand ready to work with Congress to create a federal data and privacy standard that recognizes the unique nature and needs of the rental housing industry while ensuring the data that our members collect, use and maintain is secure.

 Apartment firms increasingly operate across multiple states and must comply with a patchwork of 50 different state laws governing data security, breach notification and in some cases privacy standards.
 The current regulatory framework drives up costs, which ultimately affect housing affordability.